Towards a History of Everything (part II)

 See Rudbeck the Younger, Thesaurus, pp. 7f.

-It is worth pointing to the rich discussions which the opening of this Psalm and the respective trees (עֲרָבִים) sparked in the biblical scholarship of the 17th and 18th century.
+The biblical schoalrship of the 17th and 18th centuries contain rich discussions sparked by the opening of this Psalm and the respective trees (עֲרָבִים).
 From these see the following selection:

 Olav Celsius, Hierobotanicon, Uppsala 1743, vol. 1. pp. 304–8 (digitized by Österreichische Nationalbibliothek).